AnshikaAnand222/Vusic-App/README.md

 # Vusic

-A music app created in React.js with cool user interface
+A music app created in JavaScript- React.js, Node.js Deployed on Netlify

 # Try it out